The official blurb:

 I’m originally from New Jersey.
 (Well, I was born in Pennsylvania and spent early years that I don’t remember in Canada, but I did most of my growing up in New Jersey.)
 Over the years, I’ve been a technical writer, editor, and programmer, working with companies large and small all over the country.
 After that, I spent most of the past decade as a bookseller at Borders before it folded in 2011.
 At the end of 2011 and for much of 2012, I focused on Occupy Cleveland, doing street theater and press relations, among other things, before returning to college full time.
-I’m studying new technologies and related skills in recording arts and digital filmmaking, focusing on video editing and doing sound design for radio drama.
+After studying Media Arts and Filmmaking with a focus on video editing, I’m now working as an editor on projects in Greater Cleveland.

 I have had several albums out of various types, most of which can be downloaded for free through links here.
 While my favorite is the solo instrumental album Jerusaklyn, recorded in the late 80s, and I’ve also done some purely electronic music, most of my work since then has involved avant-garde vocal performance.
 I’ve also created theater and video pieces and designed book layouts for several publishers.